Business Phone Etiquette 101: Essential Rules, Dos, Don’ts, and Tips

 It is better to stand up or sit up while speaking on the phone, depending on what is more comfortable for you.
 You must firmly maintain your position in your chair at all times, as leaning back will automatically change how you speak.
 If not, you could come off as boring, cliche, or worse, as someone who doesn’t care.

-Encourage Note Taking
+Encourage Taking Notes

+Many people taking calls receive a lot of information in a short amount of time.
 A notebook and a pen should always be available to your crew, taking calls at all times.
 There may be information they need to write down and possibly check with the caller before hanging up.

 While it may seem obvious, you’d be surprised how many people are still scrambling to find a pen and paper when an important call comes in.